-If you use Bohrium through Python, we strongly recommend to install Bohrium through PIP, which will include BLAS, LAPACK, OpenCV, and OpenCL support:
+If you use Bohrium through Python, we strongly recommend to install Bohrium through pypi, which will include BLAS, LAPACK, OpenCV, and OpenCL support:

 Install From Source Package¶